saeyslab/spotless-benchmark/README.md

-# Spotless: A benchmark pipeline for spatial deconvolution tools
+# Spotless: A benchmark pipeline for <br> spatial deconvolution tools
 This is a repository for running spatial deconvolution tools through a Nextflow pipeline.
 Currently, cell2location, DestVI, DSTG, MuSiC, NNLS, RCTD, SPOTlight, and stereoscope have been implemented.
 To add your own method, see [Guideline_for_adding_deconvolution_tools.md](Guideline_for_adding_deconvolution_tools.md).

 **Quickstart guide**
 1. [Install NextFlow](https://www.nextflow.io/docs/latest/getstarted.html) and either [Docker](https://docs.docker.com/get-docker/) or [Singularity](https://sylabs.io/guides/3.0/user-guide/installation.html).
 2. Clone this repository.
-(If Git LFS isn't installed, you will have download `unit-test/test_sc_data.rds` and `unit-test/test_sp_data.rds` manually.)
+(If Git LFS isn't installed, you will have to download `unit-test/test_sc_data.rds` and `unit-test/test_sp_data.rds` manually.)
 3. Modify or create a profile in *nextflow.config*.
 To run the pipeline locally, modify `params.rootdir` under `profiles { local { ... } }` as the directory up to and including the reposity, e.g., `"/home/$USER/spotless-benchmark"`.
 (The other two profiles are used inside computing clusters, namely *prism* for a Sun Grid Engine cluster, and *hpc* for a Slurm cluster.)
 4. While in the `spotless-benchmark/` directory: